JhonEgbret/Geopolis/Nekocious Neko.md

 - Nekocious develops the [[Cattarsis]] Techniques
 - Spells learned: Caruda (Tail Rankyaku), Shendaw (Gamble-Type, Body Control), Gundajus (Dark Energy Release), Semaluh (Hiss, Paralyze), Kanopis (Gamble-Type, Flower-Type), Gennai (Last Resort Spell, Incredibly Dangerous, Cuts own tail off with claws and with cursed pain summons Black Magic spell ***Sanai**,* with 50% chance of making either the opponent or user bleed from every orifice in an incurable and painful mess until ***Soul Death***)
 ## 1748
-- Small Spaceship (Model TI-10 C-CLASS) obtained from dumb tourist
+- Small Spaceship (Model TI-10 Class-C) obtained from dumb tourist
 - Exit from Satellaria after extensive training --> Travel to Ony, who now has a job in [[Asyo]]
 - Break from cubicle -> Escape together -> Reforming of their friendship -> They return to the Onylicious
 - Nekocious is reported to be back  - No one cares